networknt/light-doc/content/en/concern/client.md

 ### NPE at reference.get()

 When accessing a server with heavy load, the response time might be longer.
-In the above example, we waited 1000ms to ensure that the response is comming back.
-If we only wait 10ms, chances are the response is not backed yet and the subsequent call to get statusCode will throw NullPointerException.
-If you see this exception, try to increase the await timeout to bigger number like 1000ms.
+In the above example, we waited 1000ms to ensure that the response was coming back.
+If we only wait 10ms, chances are the response is not backed yet and the subsequent call to get statusCode will throw a NullPointerException.
+If you see this exception, try to increase the wait timeout to a bigger number like 1000ms.
 In the above example, we are sending 100 big requests(48k) to the server so the wait time is set as 1000ms.

 ```
 latch.await(1000, TimeUnit.MILLISECONDS);
 ```

-If you want to wait until the default timeout defined in client.yml is reached, you can just call.
+If you want to wait until the default timeout defined in client.yml is reached, you can just call:

 ```
 latch.await();
 ```

 For some slow services, you might need to adjust the default timeout in client.yml to allow the client to wait longer before timeout.
-This is usually dealing with legacy services, and these services should be upgraded with the async approach if possible.
+This is usually dealt with legacy services, and these services should be upgraded with the async approach if possible.

 ### HOST Header